Posted on: August 5, 2021

 “By being able to provide breadcrumbs and small pieces of the puzzle across the firm, I was able to collapse this, where it becomes a central repository of data that people can slice and dice the way they needed.
 They can execute on it when they need to, and we are able to pump out incident plans or certain pieces of documentation if we need it from a regulatory perspective.”

-The panel leveraged lessons learned from the past year to better their organization’s programs – whether it was expanding further into risk and resilience or promoting more scalable and agile processes.
+The panel leveraged lessons learned from the past year to better their organization’s programs – whether it was expanding further into risk and operational resilience or promoting more scalable and agile processes.

 “‘Be able to pivot – change is immanent.’
 That’s something I’ve learned personally with the stuff that was going on in 2020.”